FazeRit/FazeRit/README.md

 , 🗄️ MySQL
 , 📊 GraphQL
 , and 🚀 Redis
-.
-I also want to learn the latest data security methods.
 💬 Let's Connect

 I'm open to collaborations and discussions about tech!
 Feel free to reach out!